Zainab-Alobed/ITNE352-Project-Group-B4/README.md

 **Client script**
 - Purpose:
-interaction with server: Sends the user requests to the server and displays response.
+interaction with server (Sends the user requests to the server and displays response)

 - Functions: